 Let’s take a look…

-How Does The AD Formula System Work?
+How Does The AD Formula Work?

 So after doing a bit of digging into the AD Formula system I was able to find out that the whole thing actually revolves around something called ad flipping, which is a known scam that I’ve previously exposed on this blog.

-The concept that you’re sold in on is that you’ll be able to simply sign up, and then invest in online advertising from big companies.
+The concept that you’re sold in on is that you’ll be able to simply sign up and then invest in online advertising from big companies.
 You’re told that not only will you earn a passive income from the clicks the adverts receive, but that you’ll also get the opportunity to resell your investments later down the line at a profit…

 So it kinda sounds like a win-win, not only do you get the chance to earn passive income, but you also get the chance to make money by reselling the ads again at a later date too… How can you lose?

-Well sadly the truth is the whole thing is nothing but a SCAM.
-In reality the whole ad flipping concept doesn’t really exist – you can’t invest in online advertising & earn profits like the guys behind the AD Formula system claim you can, it’s just a hyped-up ploy to trick you into parting with your cash so that they can earn some money at your expense.
+Well, sadly the truth is the whole thing is nothing but a SCAM.
+In reality, the whole ad flipping concept doesn’t really exist – you can’t invest in online advertising & earn profits like the guys behind the AD Formula system claim you can, it’s just a hyped-up ploy to trick you into parting with your cash so that they can earn some money at your expense.

 You see after signing up to the system (which if you haven’t done so already I absolutely don’t recommend you do) you’ll actually be redirected through to another scam website named BannerBit – and this is where the transactions take place.

-The AD Formula system itself is basically just a “front” for BannerBit… And the reason they use these “fronts” is because the BannerBit website itself has received many, many negative reviews… So instead they launch various systems under different names so that when you look for reviews you don’t see all of the bad stuff that’s been written.
+The AD Formula system itself is basically just a “front” for BannerBit… And the reason they use these “fronts” is that the BannerBit website itself has received many, many negative reviews… So instead they launch various systems under different names so that when you look for reviews you don’t see all of the bad stuff that’s been written.

 I can say that so confidently because I’ve already exposed several other scams which redirect people through to the BannerBit website such as:

-In fact if you read my review of Daily Banner Profits you’ll see that the website is almost identical to that of this new AD Formula system.
-They’ve basically just changed the name & “re-jigged” it around a bit to continue trying to part people with their hard earned cash.
+In fact, if you read my review of Daily Banner Profits you’ll see that the website is almost identical to that of this new AD Formula system.
+They’ve basically just changed the name & “re-jigged” it around a bit to continue trying to part people with their hard-earned cash.

 So How Does The Scam Work?

-Well essentially what the guys behind this whole thing have done is create a very realistic looking “ad flipping marketplace”… And to a newcomer to making money online it can seem like a legitimate way to make money.
+Well, essentially what the guys behind this whole thing have done is create a very realistic looking “ad flipping marketplace”… And to a newcomer to making money online, it can seem like a legitimate way to make money.